 You’d be forgiven for sometimes losing hope in the crazy year of 2020.
 Covid-19 has not only taken the lives of many of our loved ones, but also taken jobs, financial security and any form of ‘normal’ life as we know it.
 But there now appears to be a light at the end of the tunnel.

 Recently, I was posed the question “for start-ups looking to undertake a dedicated public relations campaign what works best - hiring in-house PR experts?
 Or, outsourcing to agencies who specialise in PR?”.

-2020 has been a strange year.
-Nobody could have predicted in early January what the world would look like post-March, as staying indoors, not hugging your friends and wearing face masks has become normal.
+2020 was a strange year.
+Nobody could have predicted in early January what the world would look like post-March, as staying indoors, not hugging your friends and wearing face masks became normal.
 The turbulence and uncertainty has been a nightmare for organised public relations and marketing experts, who’d likely planned their strategy and activities for the year ahead.